 All rooms include the following extras as standard:

 - Tea/coffee making facilities (although we guarantee you will not need to use this!)

 - Good quality slippers

 - Furthest from the beach and restaurants

 - From $287 per night

 Junior Suite (Garden View)

-These suites are located in the middle of the resort with gorgeous views towards the ocean and with only one row of rooms, feeling completely private and like you have no neighbours whatsoever.
+Recommended Upgrade: These suites are located in the middle of the resort with gorgeous views towards the ocean and with only one row of rooms, feeling completely private and like you have no neighbors whatsoever.

 - Sofa or sofa bed

 - Large balcony or terrace